-On May 14, 2020, CMS released the Final Benefit and Payment Parameters for 2021, along with an accompanying fact sheet.
-The regulations are primarily directed at health insurers and the marketplace, but include important information that also affects large employers and self-insured group health plans.
-The effective date is July 13, 2020.
+On May 5, 2021, CMS released the Final Benefit and Payment Parameters for 2022, along with an accompanying fact sheet.
+The regulations are intended for health insurers and the marketplace but include important information that also affects large employers and self-insured group health plans.
+The effective date is July 6, 2021.

 Employers may find this annual guidance helpful in designing their plan benefit offerings.